Use blanched almonds to make your own homemade almond flour for baking macarons to save money and get more consistent results.

 Almond flour is one of the main ingredients in macarons.
 Anytime you read a macaron recipe, you will see that almond flour or almond meal will be required.
 The two are commonly used interchangeably.
 However, you still need to judge for yourself which one its referring to in context of the particular recipe you are using since almond flour can also mean a more finer ground almond vs. a coarser almond meal (used for breading).
 There are also blanched and non-blanched almond flours/meals.
 Blanched almonds basically mean that the brown skin has been removed.

 For making macarons, you always want to use blanched almond flour.
-When I first started making macarons, I found myself driving all around the city to find almond flour available only in limited specialty stores.
+When I first started making macarons, I found myself driving all around the city to find almond flour available only in specialty stores.
 On the other hand, blanched almonds in its raw form was available in almost every common grocery store.
 Being that I love convenience and did not prefer to visit a specialty store to get almond flour every time I wanted to bake these babies, I decided to try making my own almond flour.
 I found it to be quite easy and could be considerably cost saving too.
+But the best part about making your own almond flour is the consistent quality of your almond flour.
+There have been some almond flour that I've used before which were extremely oily and caused my macarons to become blotchy or "sweaty".
+I highly recommend making your own macaron flour to save money and achieve better results.

 Weigh Out a Little More Almond than What the Recipe Calls For